Join Our Team

 The Employment Program of BC is funded by the Government of Canada and the Province of British Columbia.

-Please check our November Calendar for dates and times of workshops.
-You can also preview our December Calendar as well.
+Please check our March Calendar for dates and times of workshops.

 Resume Writing and Cover Letters: They’re Critical